Two-Factor Authentication (2FA) Solution

 Still using a lone password?

+Two-Factor Authentication is the solution.
 Your everyday password is the traditional security method to be authenticated.
 It relies on one layer of defense.
 Essentially, a lone password is weak, as it relies on the diligence of the user, who should take “multiple” additional security precautions.
 There is no guarantee that an individual would really follow through best security practices.